Panuruiz/Panuruiz/README.md

 - 👋 Hi, I’m @Panuruiz
 - 👀 I’m interested in Front-end Web Development.
 - 🌱 I’m currently learning CSS/SASS, JavaScript ES6, Vue.js
+- 📫 You can see some examples from what i have been learning here https://github.com/Panuruiz/Schulpraktiken.git
 - 💞️ I’m looking to collaborate on my first Job.
 - 📫 How to reach me: pablonunezruiz.webdeveloper@gmail.com